crisywini/wardrobe-wizard-api/README.md

 Use uvicorn in the root folder, even if you make changes in the code, the flag reload will help you re running the changes

     uvicorn src.main:app --reload --port 5000

+### Architecture

+We are using clean architecture and FastAPI as our web framework